TheEconomist/the-economist-war-fire-model/README.md

 # *The Economist's* Ukraine war-fire model

-This repository contains the source code *The Economist’s* Ukraine war-fire model.
+This repository contains the source code and data associated with *The Economist’s* Ukraine war-fire model.

 ## Scripts, sources and output data